nixworks/public/news/2011/03/2/pope-benedict-xvi-exonerates-the-jewish-people-for-the-responsibility-for-the-death-of-jesus-in-his-book-jesus-of-nazareth-part-ii.md

 ### [2011-03-2](/news/2011/03/2/index.md)

-# Pope Benedict XVI exonerates the Jewish people for the responsibility for the death of Jesus in his book ''Jesus of Nazareth Part II''.
+# Pope Benedict XVI exonerates the Jewish people for the responsibility for the death of Jesus in his book "Jesus of Nazareth Part II".